 “The third was about sexism, which is why you have white women dancing around [the burning corpse] naked.
 White men in those types of organizations think of their women as sex objects and property.
 They certainly don’t see them as equals,” Chandler says.
 “Their job was just to stay home, half-naked, making babies.
 They didn’t want the woman to be highly involved, except in the collaborative sense, and by making babies and worshipping their men.”

 Chandler, who doesn’t claim to be a scholar but an activist artist who is an observer of human history and experience, asserts that this is still true today.
 “Nothing has changed, and the economic situation for women is proof of that,” he states.
 “There’s a power vacuum, and the glass ceiling remains intact.”

-Moreover, in the case of black women, in addition to economic oppression, Chandler, now a devout Christian, has long believed that abortion is a tool of genocide.
+In the case of black women, in addition to economic oppression, Chandler, now a focused on growinng in Christian faith, has long believed that abortion is a tool of genocide.
 “Black women have long been either encouraged or forced to have abortions,” Chandler asserts.

 Others had argued that, because Sanger worked with the NAACP and W.E.B.
 DuBois on her efforts during the “Negro Movement,” her activities were related to the desire of some in the black community that black women be able to determine when they had children.
 But, today, black women are five times more likely than white women to have an abortion.

 Chandler believes that the number of deaths by abortion is evidence that surgical procedure was not given by Sanger to African American women as merely a method of birth control but is a tool of genocide.
 He points out that “abortions have reduced the black population significantly.”

 That belief is consistent with his views on the history of black genocide within a white supremacist system rather than assent to the ideology of any anti-abortion lobby.
 Chandler firmly believes all women should have agency over their bodies and lives, including as it relates to reproduction.